webit-de/typo3-dd_googlesitemap_dmf/README.md

 Google sitemaps for TYPO3
 ======================

+---

+:raised_hand: :information_source: This is a fork of the TYPO3 extension »[dd_googlesitemap_dmf](https://github.com/dohomi/dd_googlesitemap_dmf)« to send pull requests.

+To use a patch version of this repository instead of the official release use these commands:

+    composer config repositories.dd-googlesitemap-dmf-patch-version vcs https://github.com/webit-de/typo3-dd_googlesitemap_dmf.git
+    composer require dmf/dd-googlesitemap-dmf "dev-2.0.0_patched as 2.0.0"

+---

 This is a "dd_googlesitemap_dmf" TYPO3 extension.
 You will need a TYPO3 CMS and "dd_googlesitemap" to run it.
 It extends the functionality of dd_googlesitemap for own extensions.

 What does it do?